Q: What is genetic engineering?

 Q: What kinds of GE animals are being developed?

-A: Many kinds of GE animals are in development, although none have yet been approved for commercial use.
+A: Many kinds of GE animals are in development.

 - Biopharm animals are those that have undergone genetic engineering to produce particular substances, such as human insulin, for pharmaceutical use.

 - Research animals may be engineered to make them more susceptible to particular diseases, such as cancer, in order to gain a better basic understanding of the disease for the development of new therapies or in order to evaluate new medical therapies.

 - Xenotransplant animals are being engineered so they can be used as sources for cells, tissues or organs that can be used for transplantation into humans.

 - Companion animals that are modified to enrich or enhance their interaction with humans (i.e., hypoallergenic pets).

 - Disease resistant animals may be used either for food use or biopharm applications.
 These animals have received modifications that make them resistant to common diseases, such as mastitis (a very painful infection of the udder) in dairy cows, or particularly deadly diseases, such as bovine spongiform encephalopathy (BSE).